Many Canadians are wondering where they can travel right now, should they choose to do so.

 Before we get to the list of countries that have reopened for Canadians, let’s clear the air about something else:

 Are Canadians Allowed To Travel Right Now?

 Yes.
-Even though the Canadian government has the “Avoid all non-essential travel outside of Canada” advisory in place, Canadian’s are still permitted to leave the country as they wish.
+On October 22, 2021, the Canadian government removed the “Avoid all non-essential travel outside of Canada” advisory.